How To Maintain Confidentiality When Selling Your Business

 How To Maintain Confidentiality Before the Sale

-Rumors and misinformation about your sale could have a detrimental effect on the process.
-That’s why it is important that you control the narrative throughout the M&A process.
+Rumors and misinformation about your sale could have a detrimental effect on the sale process.
+That’s why it’s important that you control the narrative throughout.

-Controlling and managing the disclosure process means you can frame the discussion in a positive light, allowing you to:
+Controlling and managing disclosure means you can frame discussions in a positive light, allowing you to:

-• Frame your story in a cohesive, compelling way that aligns your interests with your employees.
+- Frame your story in a cohesive, compelling way that aligns your interests with your employees’s interests.

-The more time you spend preparing your business for sale, the faster your business will sell and the smaller the possibility of leaks.
+The more time you spend preparing your business for sale, the faster your business will sell and the less possibility there is of leaks.

 Your employees understand there’s a time in the life of every entrepreneur when it’s best to let go.
 New ownership makes sense at key stages in the life cycle of many businesses and can often spell opportunity for a driven employee.
 Sometimes, the only way their career can grow is if the company grows.